Healthcare Providers

 • Calling 1-800-665-DRUG (3784) (Saskatchewan only) or (306) 966 -6378 in Saskatoon

-Online Wellbeing Course The Online Therapy Unit is led by Dr. Heather Hadjistavropoulos from the University of Regina and is free of charge.
+The Wellbeing Course for New and Expecting Parents now available at the Online Therapy Unit led by Dr. Heather Hadjistavropoulos from the University of Regina and is free of charge.

 PSI International 1.800.944.4PPD | SK Postpartum Support International COORDINATORS: